 Dr. Artemis Simopoulos is probably the most well known researcher in the field of omega-3 fatty acids.
 One of her excellent review articles is available (2), and it should be read to gain a great depth of information.
 At the bottom of this page you will notice that the two papers referenced on this page are available as free full texts from the publishers.

 We typically think of eating n-6 and n-3 fatty acids in the context of their ratio within a given food.
 The general goal is to eat a diet that leads to an overall ratio that is below 4:1.
-The "ideal" goal is to eat a 1:1 ratio of n-6:n-3 fatty acids.
-We can approach this ratio by eating in the fashion discussed in the diet section, and in the Deflaming Guidelines.
-Here are lists of foods with Anti-inflammatory and Pro-inflammatory ratios (3-5):
+The “ideal” goal is to eat a 1:1 ratio of n-6:n-3 fatty acids.
+We can approach this ratio by eating in the fashion discussed in the diet section, and in the DeFlame Diet book.
+Here are lists of foods with Anti-inflammatory and Pro-inflammatory ratios of n-6:n-3 fatty acids (3-5):

 Foods with Anti-Inflammatory Ratios

 1:3 Flax seeds

 Foods with Pro-Inflammatory Ratios

 5:1 [or worse] Grain-fed meat